 We thought we’d share some interesting comments by Gregory of Nyssa regarding divine foreknowledge.
-There’s no question Orthodoxy affirms that God, to use Gregory’s expression, “knows all things before they be” (from Gregory’s On the Making of Man).
+The Tradition affirms that God, to use Gregory’s expression, “knows all things before they be” (from Gregory’s On the Making of Man).
 That seems pretty straightforward.
 And there are many such examples from the Fathers that repeat the same thought.

-More interesting, however, are Gregory’s thoughts on the providential use of such foreknowledge which he expounds at some length in his On Infants’ Early Deaths, explaining that God uses his foreknowledge of evils to be committed by certain individuals should they reach maturity as the basis upon which to bring their life to an end while in infancy.
+More interesting, however, are Gregory’s thoughts on the providential use of such foreknowledge which he expounds at some length in his On Infants’ Early Deaths, explaining that God uses his foreknowledge of evils as the basis upon which to bring their life to an end before they commit those evils.
 But it is not possible that what is in fact foreknown can be the basis upon which God acts either to bring about or prevent what is foreknown.
-What is foreknown (on the traditional view) is by definition already convertible with whatever was done to bring it about or prevent it.
-It is that which shall occur.
-Gregory’s reasoning here seems impossible.
-Here are several of Gregory’s comments from On Infants’ Early Deaths:
+What is foreknown (on the traditional view) is by definition already the result of whatever was done to bring it about attempting to prevent it.
+Gregory’s logic here is impossible.
+Here are a few his comments from On Infants’ Early Deaths:

 “It is a sign of the perfection of God’s providence, that he not only heals maladies that have come into existence, but also provides that some should be never mixed up at all in the things which he has forbidden; it is reasonable to expect that he who knows the future equally with the past should check the advance of an infant to complete maturity, in order that the evil may not be developed which his foreknowledge has detected in his future life, and in order that a lifetime granted to one whose evil dispositions will be lifelong may not become the actual material for his vice.”